-- The final course percentage grade and cumulative test average are determined to the hundredths place. - On The final course percentage grade and cumulative test average are rounded up at 0.50 or greater.
+- The final course percentage grade and cumulative test average are determined to the hundredths place. - The final course percentage grade and cumulative test average are rounded up at 0.50 or greater.
 (For example, a student who achieves 76.50% final course percentage or cumulative test average will be rounded up to 77%.
 On the other hand, a grade of 76.49% will not round up to 77%.
+This applies to pre-licensure students only.